T-racey/100-days-of-code/log.md

 Continued with: Learn basic CSS by building a cafe menu Tasks 41 - 60

-Today started by recapping text widths, then moved on to adding multiple class selectors, the padding propery, max-width property, font-family, fallback values for fonts and font styles
+Today started by recapping text widths, then moved on to adding multiple class selectors, the padding properly, max-width property, font-family, fallback values for fonts and font styles

 **Thoughts:**